Olympia Takes “Leadership” to a New Level!

 - An Effective Communicator who each day listens carefully, then responds from the heart with honesty and integrity.

-- A Creative Innovator who sees challenging situations as opportunities to develop oneself and overcome obstacles while evolving the character traits necessary to reach their goals on their Heroes Journey.
+- A Creative Innovator who sees challenging situations as opportunities to develop oneself and overcome obstacles while evolving the character traits necessary to reach their goals on their Journey.

-The challenge is how to package these worthy lifetime goals into a program that teenagers would want to do at camp, in concert with 40 other like-minded teenagers, engaging in fun, adventure and community?
+The challenge is how to package these worthy lifetime goals into a program that teenagers would want to do at camp, in concert with 40 other like-minded teenagers, engaging in fun, adventure and community.
 It was in response to this challenge, in the summer of 1999, that Olympia’s Leadership Program was born.
-The premise in this program is that everyone is a leader at the point of our gifts.
+The premise of this program is that everyone is a leader at the point of our gifts.
 The program is designed to allow those gifts to surface and to allow you to be your best self.

 An Ideal Setting

 Located in beautiful Muskoka, Olympia Sports Camp provides an ideal context for participants to receive site-based leadership experience.
 In this program, participants assume the roles of motivating coach, caring counsellor, effective communicator, contributing community member, team player, wilderness tripper, creative thinker, and reflective learner.
 They perform skits, join in campfires, dance the Olympia songs, participate in sports, high and low ropes adventures, and challenges as they assume the roles of leader and counsellor.
-They even clean their cabin and tackle cabin fun-work!
+They even clean their cabin and tackle cabin fun work!